Sentimentalism (literature): Philosophical influences

 Sentimentalism in philosophy and sentimentalism in literature are sometimes hard to distinguish.
 As the philosophical arguments developed, the literature soon tried to emulate by putting the philosophical into practice through narration and characters.
 As a result, it is common to observe both philosophical and literary movements simultaneously.

 Philosophically, sentimentalism was often contrasted to rationalism.
 While eighteenth-century rationalism corresponded itself with the development of the analytic mind as the basis for acquiring truth, sentimentalism hinged upon an intrinsic human capacity to feel and how this leads to truth.
 For the sentimentalist this capacity was most important in morality (moral sense theory).
 Sentimentalists contended that where the rationalists believed morality was founded upon analytic principles (e.g. Immanuel Kant's "Categorical Imperative"), these principles could not be adequately founded in the empirical nature of humans—such as observing a sad image or expressing a strong emotion physically.
 Therefore, one could not obtain a sound moral theory.
-However, by developing the moral sensibility and fine tuning the capacity to feel, a person could access a sound moral theory by building from an intrinsic human nature, which each person possessed.
+However, by developing moral sensibility and fine tuning the capacity to feel, a person could access a sound moral theory by building from an intrinsic human nature, which each person possessed.
 Sentimentalists were, thus, often seen as relating to the schools of humanism and empirical ethical intuitionism.